prasanth100v/kubernetes/kubernetes_notes/Namespace.md

 -   Deploy same application in different stages
 -   Apply different resource limits
 -   Restrict access using Role and RoleBinding
+-   Developer only access resources in the dev namespace, not in prod.
+Use Role and RoleBinding in specific namespaces to restrict access.
+So one team/user can't affect another team's resources.
 -   Filter monitoring tools (Prometheus, Grafana, Fluentd)

 ## Example Commands
+You want to deploy the same application in different stages, Create 3 namespaces: dev, stag, prod.

 ``` bash
 kubectl create ns dev